Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-patch-integration.md

 In the AIxCC final round, we built an ensemble of ten instances using eight agents — two open-source and six internally developed ones.
 Among these agents, we use two instances of `multi_retrieval` (based on `claude 3.7` and `o4-mini`) and two instances of `aider` (based on `gemini 2.5 pro` and `gpt-4o`).
 The full configuration details can be found in [configs.json](https://github.com/Team-Atlanta/crete/blob/main/packages/crs_patch/configs.json).

 It is also important to decide how to order agents within each Sub Node.
-Through our empirical testing, we order them based on two main factors:
+Through our empirical testing, we order them based on three creteria:

 - **LLM resource:** We placed agents that use LLMs from the same provider (e.g., Anthropic) in the same Sub Node to minimize the risk of hitting rate limits or throughput constraints.
 In particular, we experienced that with Anthropic models, running several agents simultaneously can easily hit TPM limits, leading to delays or failures.
 By being aware of these limits, the system avoids overloading the model and maintains stable throughput.

 - **High-Performance Agents First**: We also attempted to place agents that have historically performed well in our internal benchmark.
-In the AIxCC final round, we can get a higher score if we generate a valid patch quickly due to the time multiplier.
+In the AIxCC final round, we can get a higher score if we can generate a valid patch quickly.
+So, it is reasonable to prioritize agents that are more likely to produce a valid patch early in the sequence.
 Moreover, one of the biggest risks is producing plausible but incorrect patches.
 During our internal testing, we observed that some agents occasionally produced incorrect patches even though they are classified as plausible.
-Thus, we placed well-performing agents earlier in the sequence to improve the overall stability and precision of patch generation.
+Thus, we placed agents that are less likely to produce such patches earlier to minimize these risks.

 - **Execution time:** We arranged agents based on their expected execution time, placing fast agents with slow ones to balance the overall execution time of each Sub Node.
-This helps to minimize the total time taken for patching, as faster agents can quickly generate patches for simpler vulnerabilities, while slower agents can focus on more complex cases.
+This helps to minimize the total time taken for patching, making the system more efficient.

 ### Deduplicate PoVs and Patches
 In patching, we need two types of deduplication: **PoV deduplication** and **patch deduplication**.
 First of all, we need to deduplicate PoVs for efficient resource usage.
 If we process the same PoV multiple times, it wastes computational resources and time that could be better spent on unique vulnerabilities.
 Even though AIxCC organizers attempt to filter out duplicate PoVs, we still observed many duplicates.
 This is understandable as PoV deduplication is inherently challenging.
 For that, we implemented a simple patch-based deduplication mechanism.
-When a PoV is received, we check if its corresponding patch has already been processed.
-If it has, we skip processing that PoV to avoid redundant work.
+When a PoV is received, we check if previously submitted patches have already addressed the same vulnerability.
+If then, we skip that PoV to avoid redundant work.

 Second, we also need to deduplicate patches.
 In the ensemble approach, multiple agents may generate the (semantically) same patch for a given vulnerability.
 To avoid submitting duplicate patches, we implemented a patch deduplication mechanism.
-When a patch is generated, we check if it has already been submitted for that vulnerability.
+When a patch is generated, we check whether another patch has already been submitted for that vulnerability.
 If it has, we discard the duplicate patch and only keep unique ones.
-This ensures that we maximize the diversity of patches submitted and increase our chances of successfully patching vulnerabilities.

 ### Mitigate Plausible but Incorrect Patches
 One of the biggest challenges in automated patching is dealing with **plausible but incorrect patches**.
 This is particularly problematic in the AIxCC competition, where submitting an incorrect patch can lead to penalties.
 To mitigate this risk, we use the following strategies: